nevinpuri/dura-vscode/README.md

 # dura-vscode README

-A vscode extension which complements [dura](https://github.com/tkellogg/dura)
+A vscode extension which lets you use [dura](https://github.com/tkellogg/dura) from within vscode

 ## Features